ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/base-protcol/decision-points/authz-check.md

 - `zone_id`: An identifier representing the Zero Trust zone relevant to the request.
 - `ledger_id`: A reference to the specific ledger or model repository where authorization policies are stored.
-- `tx_-_token`: A transaction token create by the transaction token service
+- `tx_token`: A transaction token create by the transaction token service

 These fields are illustrative and intended to demonstrate how the `authorization_model` can be extended to carry protocol-specific context for ZTAuth\*.
 Their presence and structure may vary depending on implementation needs.